radcamp/radcamp.github.io/Brisbane2025/technical-configuration.md

 Docker containers live here: `/var/lib/docker/containers`

-Jhub uses docker images under the hood and it appears that when a user logs in for the first time it spins up a container and applies layers to it that 'stick' across logins.
+Jupyter hub uses docker images under the hood and it appears that when a user logs in for the first time it spins up a container and applies layers to it that 'stick' across logins.
 Specifically, the `read_only_volumes` don't get updated after first container creation (it appears).
 If you make changes to the mounted volumes that you want to see applied to a user that has already logged in you have to delete the user and the